 BMA Sculpture Garden Cell Phone Tour

 Explore the BMA’s sculpture gardens with a cell phone tour.
-Call 443-573-1822 to hear commentary by BMA Director Doreen Bolger, Objects Conservator Ann Boulton, sculptor Mark di Suvero, and BMA Trustee Peggy Heller.
+Call 443-573-1822 to hear commentary by former BMA Director Doreen Bolger, Objects Conservator Ann Boulton, sculptor Mark di Suvero, and BMA Trustee Peggy Heller.

 Also available from iTunes